shierc/oTree/faq.md

 and to give us time to investigate any bugs you discover.
 (If you encounter a bug in oTree, please email chris@otree.org.)

+For best results, contact us so that we are aware of your plans and can give you guidance.

 #### Can I hire someone to build my oTree app for me?